Proven-Paradox/shaper-system/Handbook.md

 * End a Curse effect on the target.
 * Increase the target along one [Buff Track](#buff-tracks) of your choice.
 You can only increase the value up to 0.
 * Reduce the duration of one [Status Ailment](#status-ailments) the target is suffering from by 2 Rounds.
+* Increase the amount of HP healed by 2 per die rolled; i.e. if you heal two dice of HP you heal an additional 4 HP.

 #### Heavy Hitter
+Increase the [Realized Potential](#realized-potential) of your Physical or Mental Offense by 1 without paying an XP cost.
-You hit hard enough to knock your foes off balance.
+In addition, you hit hard enough to knock your foes off balance.
 When score a [Critical Hit](#critical-hit), you can choose one of the following extra effects:
 * Knock your target(s) [Prone](#prone).
 * [Stagger](#stagger) your target(s) for a number of Rounds equal to your [Hero Tier](#hero-tier).
 * Move your target(s) one Zone.
 You must move them all targets in the same direction.